Tara Grinstead: Ryan Duke Arrested And Charged In 2005 Missing Persons Case

 — Aungelique Proctor (@aungeliquefox5) February 23, 2017

-The following Monday, Tara was scheduled to report to Irwin County High School, where she taught a history class.
-However, when she did not show up and could not be reached by telephone, her colleagues called 911.
+The following Monday, Tara was scheduled to report to Irwin County High School — where she taught a history class.
+However, when she did not show up, and could not be reached by telephone, her colleagues called 911.

 When authorities arrived at Tara Grinstead’s Ocilla home, they did not find any signs of forced entry or a struggle.
 As reported by Fox 5 News, the officers noted that the missing woman’s front door was locked and her car was sitting in the street in front of her home.